Family Law in Massachusetts

 Private employers can provide to domestic partners any benefits they wish—whether health insurance, family medical or bereavement leave, equal pension benefits, relocation expenses, or access to company facilities.

 Even when employers provide these benefits, though, sometimes federal laws require different tax or other treatment of the benefits for domestic partners as compared to spouses.
-For example, an employee must pay federal income tax on the value of his or her partner’s health insurance benefits, but the employee with a different-sex spouse does not.42 Because of the federal DOMA, an employee with a same-sex spouse for federal (but not Massachusetts) income tax is treated like a domestic partner.
-And for pensions, a domestic partner has no right to sign off if their partner decides to name someone other than them as the beneficiary of a pension although a spouse would have that right.
+For example, an employee must pay federal income tax on the value of his or her partner’s health insurance benefits, but the employee with a married spouse does not.46 And for pensions, a domestic partner has no right to sign off if their partner decides to name someone other than them as the beneficiary of a pension although a spouse would have that right.
 In addition, a domestic partner has no right comparable to that of a spouse to sign off on their partner’s designation of another person for survivor benefits.

 Can I use the state non-discrimination law to force my employer to provide domestic partnership benefits?